shamsulhusainansari/FliprHackathonXII/README.md

 Step 4: Once you have successfully set up your account.
 A screen appears that will locate your real-time location on Google Maps.
 It will show you the nearby driver's location.

-Step5: After selecting any nearby driver, it will ask you to call or book a vehicle.
+Step 5: After selecting any nearby driver, it will ask you to call or book a vehicle.

-Step6: Click on the "Book vehicle button' to book your vehicle.
+Step 6: Click on the "Book vehicle button' to book your vehicle.

-Step7: You will get a confirmation once the driver approves your request ( If the driver accepts your request "APPROVED" status will be shown to you).
+Step 7: You will get a confirmation once the driver approves your request ( If the driver accepts your request "APPROVED" status will be shown to you).

 # Demonstration
 <a href="https://www.youtube.com/watch?v=ukczJs5LbMI" title="Demonstration">